Anti-suffragism: Australia

 Anti-suffrage movements were present in Australia through the 1880s and 1890s.
 Anti-suffrage organizations in Australia were "closely associated with the Conservative Party, manufacturing interests and anti-socialist forces."
 The Australian media took part in the anti-suffrage movement, and depicted women as being "weak and unintelligent," emotional and too involved in domestic and trivial matters.

 The Australian anti-suffragist movement was founded on a platform of patriotism.
 Australia stood out as one of the few members of the British Empire where women held the right to vote at the turn of the twentieth century.
 Consequently, they were held accountable when the 1916 referendum on compulsory overseas military service was defeated.
 Publications advocating anti-suffragism utilized the emotions and politics surrounding forced enlistment for men to argue against women's enfranchisement in other parts of the empire.
 In the lead-up to the 1917 referendum, feminine emotionalism was cited as evidence that women had no place in politics.
 Newspaper coverage of the referendum placed blame on women's belief that "they would be condemning men to death if they voted 'yes'."
 Anti-suffragists consistently pointed to the defeat of Australia's referendums as evidence to support their assertion of the universal unreliability of women voters.
 Even in the face of loyal efforts by Australian women, such as those within the Australian Women's National League (AWNL), opponents of suffrage persisted in characterizing Australian women's participation in the referendums as a failure to fulfill their responsibilities.

 Canada

 Canadian men and women both became involved in debating the women's suffrage movement in the late 19th century.
 Women's suffrage was debated in the Legislative Assembly in New Brunswick starting in 1885, and anti-suffrage "testimonies" began to appear in the newspapers around that time.
+On 3 February 1870, during the Métis provisional government meetings at Upper Fort Garry in modern-day Winnipeg in developing the Legislative Assembly of Assiniboia, Winnipeg delegate Alfred Henry Scott brought up the idea of women's suffrage to the Convention of Forty, but it appears to have been more of a rhetorical remark and was met with laughter by the other delegates.